SONGS-TOOLS/songs-protocol/contracts/protocol/ProtocolDocs.md

     - The caller must be a valid distributor.

 - **rejectWrappedSongRelease(address wrappedSong)**
-  - Rejects the release request of a wrapped song by the pending distributor.
+  - Rejects the release of a wrapped song by the reviewing distributor.
   - **Parameters:**
     - `wrappedSong`: The address of the wrapped song.
   - **Requirements:**
-    - There must be a pending release request.
-    - The caller must be a valid distributor.
+    - The caller must be the reviewing distributor.
+    - The review period must not have expired.
+    - The distributor must exist.

 - **getWrappedSongDistributor(address wrappedSong)**
   - Returns the distributor address for a given wrapped song.